Poppy Seed Chicken is a classic, creamy and easy chicken casserole recipe topped with buttery Ritz crackers and poppy seeds!

 - In a large bowl combine soup, sour cream, Worcestershire, pepper, and 1 tablespoon parsley.
 Stir to combine.
 Add in the cooked chicken into the soup mixture and stir to coat.
 Set aside.

-- In a medium bowl stir together the Ritz crackers, poppy seeds, Parmesan cheese, butter, and remaining tablespoon parsley until evenly combined.
+- In a medium bowl stir together the Ritz crackers, poppy seeds, garlic powder, Parmesan cheese, butter, and remaining tablespoon parsley until evenly combined.

 - Pour chicken mixture into the prepared pan.
 Top evenly with Ritz mixture and bake for 25-30 minutes until edges are bubbly.